tingiskhan/numpyro-sts/README.md

 # numpyro-sts

-This library adds some utlity distributions for working with structural timeseries in numpyro.
+This library adds some utility distributions for working with structural timeseries in numpyro.

 ## Disclaimer